IN THE MOUNTAINS OF FIRE

 I slam inside–and curse my bad luck.
 I got turned around–this is the south end!
 I’ve entered the storage-side: a maze of boxes, jars, and rusting things, the noise of battle now muffled outside.
 I don’t think the Abojans remembered half the things they’d accumulated here, while they lived, and now nobody left can guess.
 I do know one thing that I won’t find in here, though–egress to the main building.
 No inside door connects the two.

-Still, this mishmash certainly contains the wherewithal for someone like me to come out armed–and more to the point, fueled.
+Still, this mishmash certainly holds the wherewithal for someone like me to come out armed–and more to the point, fueled.
 I’m sure they must have some food stashed in here somewhere–that’s half the point of putting storage on the south side, to keep food cool, besides insulating the rest of the house.
 I move about the place quietly, tottering a little, looking for that old, dead refrigerator where Deni used to keep her grain-goods safe from weevils when I see her!

 Never mind what I said about luck–there she stands, General Aliso herself, in all her blonde-curled glory, up close and personal!
 She stands smack dab in front of the refrigerator that I seek–the General must have come in here to fetch something, all alone, moments before our attack–mere moments!